georgelza/DataPipeline-SNMP_Flink_Fluss/devlab0/README.md

 The credentials are sourced from the `.env` file and the start parameters out of `conf/postgresql.conf` & `conf/pg_hba.conf`.

+NOTE: We're create 2 PostgreSQL servers,
+1.  postgresql      => used as the HMS
+2.  postgresqlsnmp  => used as the snmp data store for the oid_metada and device_info tables.

 ## Run the stack